FIorian/Proxima-Centauri/README.md

 # Proxima-Centauri

-my first engine
-2D pacman engine
-data oriented rendering
+2D engine made for a game of pacman data oriented rendering (mostly pooling)

-how does github work?